Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices, and names of people who have passed away.

 Even after you are fully vaccinated, you may still get the COVID-19 infection, but it is very reassuring to know that the vaccines are very effective at helping prevent us from getting very sick, going to hospital or dying from COVID-19.

-Vaccine for children and youth
+Vaccines for children

 Some useful links relating to the COVID-19 vaccinations: